WeijiaZhang24/CausalMIL/README.md

-## CausalMIL
+## Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization

 If you use any code from this repository, please kindly cite the following paper:

-## Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization
+#### Multi-Instance Causal Representation Learning for Instance Label Prediction and Out-of-Distribution Generalization
 #### Weijia Zhang, Xuanhui Zhang, Han-Wen Deng, Min-Ling Zhang
 #### Advances in Neural Information Processing Systems 35.